vanyauhalin/action-gh-pages/README.md

     working-directory: # Directory from which to publish, ./ be default.
     branch: # Branch to publish changes to, gh-pages be default.
     check: # Check if the branch is up-to-date, true by default.
+    reset: # Reset the branch before publishing, true by default.
 ```

 ## Motivation